Python Server SDK

 Initialize the SDK

-After installation, you will need to initialize the SDK using a Server Secret Key from the statsig console.
+After installation, you will need to initialize the SDK using a Server Secret Key from the Statsig console.

 Do NOT embed your Server Secret Key in client-side applications, or expose it in any external-facing documents.
 However, if you accidentally expose it, you can create a new one in the Statsig console.

-from statsig_python_core import Statsig, StatsigOptions # note, import statement has underscores while install has dashes
+that allows you to pass in a StatsigOptions to customize the SDK.from statsig_python_core import Statsig, StatsigOptions # note, import statement has underscores while install has dashes

 options = StatsigOptions()